MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/chemistry/installation.md

 The Quantum Development Kit chemistry library also provides a command-line tool, `qdk-chem`, for converting between legacy formats and [Broombridge](xref:microsoft.quantum.libraries.chemistry.schema.broombridge).

-In this section, we detail how to use the Quantum Development Kit with either NWChem and Broombridge, or legacy formats and `qdk-chem`.
+This section details how to use the Quantum Development Kit with either NWChem and Broombridge, or legacy formats and `qdk-chem`.

 ## Using the Quantum Development Kit with NWChem